fbpx

 All SIJ applicants must be:

-• A JEN Individual or eJEN Member
+• A JEN Full Individual or eJEN Member

 • A full-time college student, concurrently taking a minimum of 12 undergraduate hours or six graduate hours.